trueos/sysup/README.md

    - Force a "full" update of all packages (including kernel/world).
    - Default Value: This is automatically determined based on whether the base packages (kernel/world) are tagged as newer on the package repository.
 - **-stage2**
-   - Start stage2 of an update (installing non-base packages)
+   - Start stage2 of an update (installing non-kernel package updates)
    - **WARNING** This is a debugging option that is only used internally.
 This should *not* be run manually by the user.

 # TRAINS